I have always found being surrounded by nature’s beauty to be both soothing and

 to subtle shades and little details.

-Artist Mandy Roeing resides in Downs, Illinois with her husband, Jason, and their two daughters, Kahlan and Jordan.
+Award-winning artist Mandy Roeing resides in Downs, Illinois with her husband, Jason, and their two daughters, Kahlan and Jordan.
 She graduated from the University of North Carolina at Chapel Hill in 2004 with a BFA in studio art.
 Mandy began her art career in 2001, when her love of animals and passion for painting merged through commissioned pet portraits.
 She has become known for her ability to capture the individual personality and spirit of animals, as well as an accurate likeness.
 To learn more about Mandy’s pet portraits, click here.

 The beauty and tranquility found in nature are Mandy’s biggest inspiration.
 She enjoys painting landscapes and seascapes, especially when she has the opportunity to work on location.